 Films of High Adventure: Robert E Howard

-By Bob Brinkman
+by Bob Brinkman

 The wonderful thing about Appendix N is that the authors’ work often leapt off the page and into other mediums – such as film and television.
 The works of those authors influenced the early days of D&D and continue to do so.
 Likewise, the adaptations of their works on screens both large and small, have also conjured forth inspiration for gamers since the early days.
-When looking to explore Appendix N fims and television, Robert E Howard is the perfect starting point; both approachable and easy to find.
-Down the road we may dig up some rare and obscure adaptations but, until then, here are the Five (and a half) films of Robert E Howard, skipping television (three series, two of them animated) and the most recent direct to video Red Sonja.
+When looking to explore Appendix N films and television, Robert E Howard is the perfect starting point; both approachable and easy to find.
+Down the road we may dig up some rare and obscure adaptations but, until then, here are the five (and a half) films of Robert E Howard, skipping television (three series, two of them animated) and the most recent direct to video Red Sonja.
 Here is what you should know about these very loose adaptations.

 This film is the gold standard by which sword & Sorcery films are judged.
 While not the first film in the genre, this movie certainly changed everything.
 As far as Howard adaptations go, it is the most successful, both commercially and with fans.
 Schwarzenegger’s massive form and thick accent created a lasting image of Conan that burned the character firmly into pop culture so deeply that it still resonated today.